-Workers' Compensation Program
+Employee Injury & Workers' Compensation Program

 If you become ill or are injured because of your job, you may be entitled to Workers' Compensation benefits.
-This coverage includes the cost of all reasonable medical care and/or hospital bills, wage compensation benefits if you are temporarily disabled, and permanent disability benefits of applicable.
+This coverage includes the cost of all reasonable medical care and/or hospital bills, wage compensation benefits if you are temporarily disabled, and permanent disability benefits if applicable.

 Contact

-To report injuries or request information about an injured employee
+To request information about an injured employee

 This email and phone number is monitored during business hours by Hudson to ensure a timely response.